 The safest way to defrost shrimp is to put the bag in the fridge for up to 24 hours before cooking it.
-A rule to go by is you’ll need about 24 hours of thawing time for each pound of shrimp.
+A rule to go by is that you’ll need about 24 hours of thawing for each pound of shrimp.

 If you need to thaw it quickly, the safest way is to pour the frozen shrimp into a colander in the sink and run cold water over the shrimp until it thaws.

 Don’t use hot or warm water as it will start to cook the shrimp.
 Don’t thaw shrimp at room temperature.

 The shrimp scampi recipe, as people know it in the United States is an Italian-American dish.
 You might even be familiar with it from the Olive Garden restaurant (which in case you didn't know, isn't really Italian cuisine ;).

 The word scampi is the plural of scampo.
 Scampi are tiny, lobster-like crustaceans with pale pink shells (also called langoustines).
 Italian cooks in the United States swapped shrimp for scampi.

 In Italy, especially in Southern Italy, and specifically Sardegna, where I am from, we eat A LOT of seafood and pasta.
 This is one of my favorite ways to enjoy fresh shrimp.

 Another seafood dish you will love Seafood Pasta with Red Sauce (Linguini Frutti di Mare).